openhab/openhab-addons/addons/binding/org.openhab.binding.silvercrestwifisocket/README.md

 ## Thing Configuration

-To configure one Wifi Socket manually is only required the mac address from the socket.
-You can check it in your router or using some mobile app.
+To configure one Wifi Socket manually is only the mac address is required.
+You can check the Wifi Socket mac address in your router or using some mobile app.

 Wifi Socket thing parameters: